yvesfopa77/orizonptdataflow/README.md

 **Testing from POC Terminal**

 The above testing process with Arduino has been provided for demonstration purpose.
-To run proper POC testing, use ORIZON Payment POC Terminal with provided Android Payment Gateway
+To run proper POC testing, use YLIQO Payment POC Terminal with provided Android Payment Gateway

 ## Documentation and reading